 My name is Ming-Wei Chang.
 I am currently a Research Scientist at Google Research, working on research problems related to machine learning, natural language processing and artificial intelligence in general.

-I am really honored to help write the Chapter 24 in the forth edition of the Artificial Intelligence: A Modern Approach link
+I am really honored to help write the Chapter 24 in the fourth edition of the Artificial Intelligence: A Modern Approach link

 Selected Projects (Publication List (Google Scholar))